 Sort the usability issues into a rough priority order of severity, and also include the things that users liked about the site.
 You can put your test results in a lightweight testing report so you have a record for yourself and others to refer to in future.

-Testing with other people who work on your project or in your team is fairly useless as they are going to have such a clear idea of what you're doing that they won't ask the ‘obvious questions', or test your assumptions.
-This is precisely the kind of thing you want to find out.
+Testing with other people who work on your project or in your team is fairly useless.
+They are going to have such a clear idea of what you're doing that they won't ask the ‘obvious questions' or test your assumptions.

 Don't develop long tests with multiple tasks to go over.
 People's attention will wander pretty quickly and if you’re testing a prototype it will probably lack the realistic detail to sustain a long test.